What do we do?

 We plan high quality learning experiences based on well planned play, as we believe this is the key way in which children learn with enjoyment.
 We follow the Early Years Foundation Stage curriculum and strive to ensure that every child’s interests and needs are met.
 We will tell you more about the EYFS and about your child’s learning during your time with us.

-1. Thirty places are allocated to children living in the area around the school and admitted in accordance with the school's admissions policy.
-A copy can be obtained from the school.
+1. Thirty places are allocated to 3 year old children living in the area around the school and admitted in accordance with the school's admissions policy

 2. Thirty places are reserved for children with special educational needs